junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean eyes him, "We can do that?"

-"Yes."
-Cas says briefly, his gaze still on the farthest distance they can reach.
+"Yes," Cas says briefly, his gaze still on the farthest distance they can reach.
 The woods are relatively quiet at this hour, but silence doesn't mean safe.
 There is no safe anywhere in Purgatory, there's only busy hours and slow hours.

 "And the punchline is?"
-Dean knows better than trusting there is any free lunch anywhere ever.
+Dean knows better than to trust there is any free lunch anywhere ever.

 Castiel hesitates.